Telephone and Data Systems Inc. (TDS) Shares Decline Despite Market Challenges - News Heater

 Conclusion

-To wrap up, the performance of Telephone and Data Systems Inc. (TDS) has been better in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In conclusion, Telephone and Data Systems Inc. (TDS) has seen mixed performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.